-Faculty doing sustainability research
+Faculty doing environmental and sustainability work at Wheaton

 James Clark, Geology and Environmental Science.
 One of Dr. Clark’s many sustainability related projects is developing and implementing appropriate technology geophysics techniques for the location of groundwater in developing countries.
 He recently presented the paper “Affordable Geophysical Instruments For Use In Developing Nations” at the Geological Society of America.